M-casado/fega-metadata-schema/README.md

      width="300"
      align="right" />

-Machine-readable definitions of the **Federated European Genome-phenome Archive (FEGA)** metadata model, together with examples, validation utilities, and documentation.
+Machine-readable definitions of the **Federated European Genome-phenome Archive (FEGA)** metadata model, together with examples, JSON-LD resources, validation utilities, and documentation.

-The resources in this repository allow you to:
+The resources in this repository help you to:

 * **Validate** metadata against the EGA Metadata model locally.
 * **Integrate** EGA-compatible metadata into your own pipelines.
-* **Explore** the structure and semantics of the EGA metadata model.
+* **Explore** the structure, relationships, and linked-data semantics of the EGA metadata model.

 > **Work is in progress**